Most Interesting Thing About the iPhone 4: THE NUMBER 4

 In Chinese numerology, the number “4” signifies death.
 Nokia is a Finnish company with a wide penetration in Asia.
 That’s a big market.
 Several brands have taken this into account when naming products because it does affect sales.
 Did Apple miss this out, or are they intentionally doing this because they, frankly, don’t give a damn?

-9 replies on “Most Interesting Thing About the iPhone 4: THE NUMBER 4”
+9 responses to “Most Interesting Thing About the iPhone 4: THE NUMBER 4”

 Interesting.